 Sue: On second thoughts, that was a pretty good cliffhanger.
-How he is going to get out of that?
+How’s he going to get out of that?

-Nicol: Romana will catch him in her air car.
-It’s just like Star Wars, this.
+Nicol: Don’t worry, Romana will catch him in her air car.

-The Doctor – who was using a holographic projector to fake his own death – reveals that the Captain’s nurse isn’t what she appears to be.
+The Doctor – who used a holographic projector to fake his own death (obviously) – reveals that the Captain’s nurse isn’t who she appears to be.